christopherbradleybanks/elasticsearch-migrations/README.md

     elastic-migrate migrate:latest
     ```

-- `migrate:rollback [all]`: Revert the latest batch of migrations.
-If the optional `[all]` argument is provided and set to true, all completed migrations will be reversed.
+- `migrate:rollback --all`: Revert the latest batch of migrations.
+If the optional `--all` argument is provided all completed migrations will be reversed.

     Example usage:
     ```bash
     elastic-migrate migrate:rollback
     ```
-    or with the `[all]` option:
+    or with the `--all` option:
     ```bash
-    elastic-migrate migrate:rollback true
+    elastic-migrate migrate:rollback --all
     ```

 This command reverts migrations that have previously been applied.
 Without any options, it will revert the last batch of migrations that were applied.
 If the `[all]` option is set to true, it will reverse all migrations that have been applied, effectively rolling back all changes made by this tool.